jolantadjatlova/blister-sisters/README.md

 [GitHub Issues](https://github.com/jolantadjatlova/blister-sisters/issues) were used as part of the Agile workflow to manage user stories, log tasks, and track any bugs or challenges encountered during development.

 ![Github Issues](doc/github-issues.png)

+## MoSCoW Prioritization Approach

+To manage my workload effectively and stay organised, I applied the MoSCoW method within my GitHub Project board.
+I started by breaking down larger concepts into clear, manageable user stories, which I then sorted by priority level.

+This approach helped me concentrate on the most critical tasks first, while keeping lower-priority items on the radar for later.

+Tasks were divided based on importance:

+- Must Have – These were essential features that needed to be completed first for the project to function properly.

+- Should Have – Important additions that added significant value but weren’t critical to the initial build.

+- Could Have – Non-essential extras that would enhance the project if time allowed but wouldn’t negatively impact functionality if left out.

+Using this method kept my workflow focused and helped ensure that I delivered a solid, working solution without getting sidetracked by low-priority ideas.
 # Testing
 ## Bugs
 | Bug                                               | Status | Resolution Notes                                                                                                                                                      |